methodpark/session-planner/README.md

     scheduled session plan
   * if for a given slot another session is already scheduled the user is queried if they want to change this subscription or cancel
-  * create a notification shortly before a scheduled session is due
+  * create a notification shortly (10min) before a scheduled session is due
 * settings story:
-  * the settings screen has a list of features that can by defined
+  * the settings screen has a list of features that can by customized
   * gives the user the possibility to switch off notifications for upcoming sessions they have scheduled
   * gives the user the possibility to switch off notifications from the server